NoharOSP/Perfect_Works_Build/README.md

 ### Stat changes:

 Xenogears is frankly; terribly balanced.
-Not exactly its fault in particular, Squaresoft games were all infamous for this, even their well balanced games like Chrono Trigger had hiccups.
+Not exactly its fault in particular, Squaresoft games were all infamous for this, even their well-balanced games like Chrono Trigger had hiccups.
 Most of the cast has been rebalanced primarily around Billy and Emeralda as they’re frankly the most balanced party members in the game across gears and on-foot.
-BUFFS ARE THE PRIORITY!
-There are some necessary nerfs we begrudgingly made but we really wanted to focus on bugging the roster.
-The issue with the roster's balance primarily a bunch of not useful options and characters so that’s where the focus is.
+Buffs are the priority!
+There are some necessary nerfs we begrudgingly made, but we really wanted to focus on bugging the roster.
+The issue with the roster's balance, primarily a bunch of not useful options and characters, was where the focus was.
 Characters and gears will be discussed in the same sections.

 Elly:
 - Hit 7 to 10
 - Ether 15 to 20

 To help offset this and due to us not being a fan of strictly nerfing characters without compensations to other parts of their kit, Elly is receiving buffs for on-foot that will make her more inviting of an option.
-Though she is a mandatory party member fairly often this is in gear sections a majority of the time.
+Though she is a mandatory party member fairly often, this is in gear sections a majority of the time.
 So this will hopefully make her a bit more flexible overall.

 Bart: